syncfusion-content/blazor-docs/blazor/nuget-packages.md

 ### Syncfusion.Blazor.LinearGauge

 The Blazor Linear Gauge is used for visualizing numeric values in a linear scale with features like multiple axes, different orientations, and more.
-The appearance of the gauge can be completely customised to simulate a thermometer, pressure gauge, ruler, etc.
+The appearance of the gauge can be completely customized to simulate a thermometer, pressure gauge, ruler, etc.

 <table>
 <tr>